 You can contribute to your employer's plan as soon as you're eligible, as defined by the plan documents.
-Some plans will require up to a one-year waiting period, while others allow you to begin participating right away.
+Some plans will require up to a one-year waiting period, while others allow you to participate right away.

 Still others provide for automatic enrollment, which means you will automatically be enrolled in the plan unless you specifically opt out.
-The automatic contribution amount is typically low, perhaps 3% or less, and your contributions will be placed in the plan's default investment.

-If you have been automatically enrolled in your plan, be sure to check the contribution amount and investment selection to make sure they are appropriate for your needs.
+The automatic contribution amount may be lower than you would want to contribute, and your contributions will be placed in the plan's default investment.
+So if you've been automatically enrolled in your plan, be sure to check the contribution amount and investment selection to make sure they are appropriate for your needs.

 The IRS imposes combined limits on how much participants can contribute to their traditional and Roth savings plans each year.
-In 2017, that limit is \$18,000.
-Your employer may impose lower limits, however.
+In 2022, that limit is \$20,500.

-Participants age 50 and older can make additional "catch-up" contributions of \$6,000 per year.
-(Special catch-up limits apply to certain participants in 403(b) and 457(b) plans.)
+Participants age 50 and older can make additional "catch-up" contributions of \$6,500 per year.
+[Special catch-up limits apply to certain participants in 403(b) and 457(b) plans.]